terminusdb/terminusdb-bootstrap/README.md

 it, if you don't already have git, you can download it here: https://git-scm.com/downloads

-Windows users should use the application "Git Bash" for all terminual commands described below, this application comes with Git for Windows.
+Windows users should use the application "Git Bash" for all terminal commands described below, this application comes with Git for Windows.

 ### Sudo